 Although the Cali Cartel officially is no longer a threat, drug trafficking still continues.
 The usual safety measures apply, and it is wise to take caution after dark.

 Things to Do and See

-- Museo de Arte Moderno La Tertullia displays modern art, sculpture, and photography
+- Museo de Arte Moderno La Tertulia displays modern art, sculpture, and photography.

 - Iglesia de San Antonio, located atop a hill near the city center, offers a fine view of Cali.